Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Shimla (~7 hrs, ~340 km)

 Go to Shimla for the colonial architecture, the Ridge at golden hour, and the energy of one of India's most iconic hill towns.
 Do not go expecting a cooldown.
-You now have the numbers: 26–29°C in May, chaotic crowds, ₹390 in tolls each way, and accommodation rates at their annual peak.
+You now have the numbers: 26 to 29°C in May, chaotic crowds, ₹390 in tolls each way, and accommodation rates at their annual peak.

 Off-season Shimla, October through February, is a different and better experience.
-The temperature is correct, the light in October–November is excellent, and the town belongs to its residents again.
-If you go in May and want genuinely cool air, drive up to Kufri (16 km, 2,622m) for a few hours: it runs 5–6°C cooler and is worth the detour.
+The temperature is correct, the light in October to November is excellent, and the town belongs to its residents again.
+If you go in May and want genuinely cool air, drive up to Kufri (16 km, 2,622m) for a few hours: it runs 5 to 6°C cooler and is worth the detour.

 Solo female note: Shimla is well-policed and generally safe for solo female travellers.
 The Ridge and Mall Road have good foot traffic throughout the day.
 The Jakhu Temple trek (2.5 km each way from the Ridge) is popular and safe during daylight: go early morning to avoid the worst of the monkey interactions and the midday crowd.
 The ISBT area at night is less comfortable for solo women.
 The Lakkar Bazaar and Mall Road zone is the better evening base.